Most standardized git workflows are not suitable for real agile teams dealing with continuous delivery and constant changing of short term goals.

 - Automated tests should run on each build at least for UAT and Master and avoid update if they fail

 As in the gitlab flow we are using long-lived branches for different environments like UAT but we don’t need a new branch for production, because we can safely use master.
 And we do not merge from pre-production (our UAT) into master, because then UAT would be a release branch, and we would need to stabilize it and handle all the problems we previously had.
 UAT for us is just a demo as close as possible with a possible integration into production, and a place to see how features interact with each other.
-Completed features are merge form their feature branches, not from UAT, which may contain partially done features.
+Completed features are merged from their feature branches, not from UAT, which may contain partially done features.

 If you fully understand how git rebase works, you can develop features locally and rebase on master until you publish the branch.
 You will usually publish the branch if the feature is done or when you are collaborating with someone else on this branch.